emsa16/realtimegame-backend/README.md

 The reason for having two build tools and two code quality tools is for redundancy.
 The tools all work a bit differently from each other, and an issue might go past one of the tools but is then picked by another.
 All of the tools provide a nice user interface which is why these tools are chosen instead of other alternatives.

 #### Limitations
 There are some limitations to keep in mind, which are not exclusive to above tools.
-The build tools install the project and run the `npm test` command, but they never actually run the project, meaning that issues that are not visible to unit tests might go unnoticed, e.g. that a database is present and running or the selected ports are available.
+The build tools install the project and run the `npm test` command, but they never actually run the project, meaning that issues that are not visible to unit tests might go unnoticed, e.g. a database is missing or not running or the selected ports are not available.
 The code quality tools can only perform static code analysis, meaning that they might grade parts of the code unfairly, or miss less obvious issues.

 #### Evaluation
 At times, builds fail because of some issue that needs to be fixed.
 Other times, the issue only exists in the build tool environment but nowhere else and adjustments have to be made only to satisfy the build tool, which is unfortunate.
 When all is going well however, these tools are not really noticed, meaning that they give some assurance that the project is working, without needing much attention from the developer.
 However, the risk is, especially with the code quality tools, that you become blind to the grade inside the badge and don't really think to try and fix some of the issues discovered by the tool.